 A note from Cleveland Clinic

 Your calf muscle helps you move your lower legs, feet and ankles.
 It allows you to flex your feet, walk, run and leap.
 It also supports and stabilizes your legs and enables you to stand up straight.
 Calf pain from muscle strains and leg cramps is very common.
 You can keep your calf muscles strong by staying active, drinking plenty of water and warming up before you exercise.
-Call your provider if you have calf tenderness that doesn’t get better in a day or two — or if you have swelling, redness or severe pain.
+Call your provider if you have calf tenderness that doesn’t get better in a day or two — or if you have swelling, discoloration or severe pain.